istio/community/README.md

 Meeting agendas and notes can be accessed in the [working doc](http://bit.ly/istiocommunitymeet).

+Interested in presenting?
+Please send your abstract to istio-steering@googlegroups.com.
+This is the information we need from you:
+    * Name
+    * Role and Company
+    * Short Speaker Bio
+    * Talk title and a short abstract
+    * Talk Format(Presentation/Demo) and Session Length
+    * Email to connect

+Suitable content:

+    * Istio new feature releases and project updates
+    * Tutorials and demos
+    * Use cases
+    * Open source content that relates vendor or platform to Istio installation and use

+Unsuitable content

+    * Demos that are disparaging to the Istio project, its functionality or community
+    * Demos that do not address Istio in any way, including interacting with Istio APIs or interfaces
+    * Blatant vendor pitches

 ## How can I help?

 See our [community page](https://istio.io/about/community/) for ways to get involved